Tanakpur

-Tanakpur is a city and a municipal board in Champawat district of Uttarakhand state of India.
-Located in the plains area in the northern part of India.
+Tanakpur is a city and a municipal board, near Champawat town in Champawat district of Uttarakhand state of India.
+Located in the foothills of the Kumaon Himalayas in the northern part of India.
 The town is the gateway for Purnagiri Temple (around 24 km from here) as well as the 'Gateway to the Kumaon Himalayas'.

 Tanakpur is located on the banks of Sarda River and adjacent to the Nepal border.
 It is the last plain area on the road to Kumaon zone of Uttarakhand and acts as a junction for the Kumaon District's mountainous part.
 It is also the first point in the Kailash Manasarovar Pilgrimage.
 Tanakpur is famous for the Devi Purnagiri temple which is situated approximately 24 km at the north of city.
 National Highway 9 which starts from Askot in Pithoragarh district and passes from Tanakpur to cities including Khatima, Rudrapur, Rampur, Moradabad, Garhmukteshwar, Hapur, Ghaziabad, Delhi, Bahadurgarh, Rohtak, Hisar, Sirsa, Fatehabad and the highway ends at the state of Punjab.